adparekh/covid19-tracker/README.md

 Website Link: https://covid19-adparekh.netlify.app

 The COVID-19 Tracker is an online web application that tracks current COVID-19 data using React.js and the Mathdro Covid API.
 This website vizualizes the current COVID-19 data in terms of line charts and bar charts.
-The website provides the latest total covid data for each country.
+The website provides the latest total covid data for about 180 countries and also provides the global data trends since January 2020.

 ## About